Bradenyolo/Bradenyolo/README.md

 # About Bradenyolo
 A C# developer that creates random tools and viruses.

-My goal is to learn Python, JS, C, and c++.
-Even PowerShell!
+A random stupid idiot that is trying to learn tech
 # My links & others
 Discord: https://discord.gg/fRB4bU7f
 E-Mail: lebronbraden52@gmail.com